Some people claim they have the “real” or original kriya — why?

 Can Kriya Yoga be dangerous?

-There is a cost for the Ananda Course, and/or classes at an Ananda Center, to prepare for Kriya Initiation, along with guest fees if you receive Kriya at Ananda Village.
+There is a cost for the Path of Kriya courses, and/or classes at an Ananda Center, that help one prepare for Kriya Initiation.
+There are also guest fees if you receive Kriya at Ananda Village.
 At the initiation itself, there is a monetary offering that is entirely up to the individual.

-Why do I have to practice the other techniques for a year before receiving Kriya?
+Why do I have to learn other techniques before receiving Kriya?

-First, the other techniques are part of the Path of Kriya Yoga.
+The other techniques (Energization Exercises, Hong-Sau, AUM, and more) are part of the Path of Kriya Yoga.
 The Kriya Yogi continues to practice those techniques even after receiving the Kriya technique.
-Second, the Kriya technique is much more effective with the year of preparation.
+Second, the Kriya technique is much more effective with the year (or more) of preparation.
 Finally, practicing Kriya requires a daily commitment to meditation.
-It can take up to a year to establish that practice.
+It can take up to a year (or more) to establish that practice.